aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 5. Check to see the persistent-volume was successfully bound to peristent-volume-claim by executing: ```kubectl get pv -n kubeflow```

-## Build Ksonnet Application for Training
+## Build Ksonnet Application for EKS Training
+**Ksonnet project is ending, so as an alternative, we also discuss building Kubeflow MPIJob with Helm charts below.**

 1. In the project folder, customize ```tensorpack.sh``` shell script to specify your IMAGE URL in ECR.
 You may optionally add an authentication GITHUB_TOKEN.
 You may customize WORKERS variable to specify number of available WORKER nodes you will like to use for training.